Upcoming Election Dates & Registration Deadlines

 Poll Worker Information

-- You must be registered to vote in Rhode Island
+- Registered to vote in Rhode Island

-- Able to write his/her own name
+- Able to write your own name

 You are ineligible to be a poll worker if: